giuseppewebber/embedded-project/README.md

 <a name="swsetup"></a>
 ## Software setup

-- First of all program the ESP32 with the Arduino code, in order to do it be sure to have (libraries);
+- First of all program the ESP32 with the Arduino code, in order to do it be sure to have the following libraries: HardwareSerial and BluetoothSerial;
-- Plug the MSP432 to the computer and program it via CCS, be sure to have (libraries);
+- Plug the MSP432 to the computer and program it via CCS, make sure to install properly the DriverLib;
 - Open the Python code, install the following libraries (), launch the game and be ready to play.

 <p align="right"><a href="#index">index</a></p>